PoopieJoe/PowerToAll/README.md

 - Sand gets ground into rock dust.

 #### Pump:
-Uses mechanical energy to pump liquids from the world into a pipe.
+Uses mechanical energy to pump liquids from the world or an inventory into a pipe.

+#### Tank:
+Stores liquids.
+Duh.
+Extract from the bottom with a pump.